 Safety on Wheels

 Kid's love bicycling, rollerblading, and skateboarding.
 We want to make sure they are safe when using wheeled transportation.
-In partnership with Sam Davey and Locust Lane Elementary Schools, Eau Claire Police Department, and Scheels, an annual safety day is held at one of the schools the first Thursday of May.
+In partnership with Sam Davey and Locust Lane Elementary Schools, Eau Claire Police Department, and Scheels, an annual safety day is held at one of the schools the in May from 3 to 5 pm.
 Bikes and helmets are inspected, basic traffic laws are reviewed, and safe bicycle and equipment handling are practiced.
 Afterwards, two bicycles are given away and everyone enjoys a hot dog meal.